 If Eibsee is the largest, Riessersee is the most historic among these lakes.
 It has stories that date back to the medieval ages when it was created in a forest clearing.
 It was recently assigned as the venue of several competitions, obviously the 1936 Olympic Games.

-Today, it is considered as one of the highlights of visiting Garmisch-Partenkirchen.
+Today, it is considered one of the highlights of visiting Garmisch-Partenkirchen.
 Lake Eibsee, Riessersee, shows visitors breathtaking sceneries.

 Viewing the Riessersee from its northern shore on a calm sunny day, you would see the lake glitter and reflect the towering Mount Waxenstein and Mount Kramer nearby.